The Muslim Citizen in a Global Village

 If one vision of a Global Village came true – the whole world would be a single community served by the electronic media and information technology and run by a single political system – at that point we would have to ask a serious question: whether it would be good or bad; whether it would create world peace or actually threaten freedom of expression?
 Would it allow self-determination of humankind’s destiny?
 What about religion?
 Where would it fit in?

-Muslim as a global citizen
+The Muslim as a global citizen

 In fact, no community is perhaps more prepared and equipped to live in a Global Village than the Muslim Ummah and Nation.

-The guidance Muslims have to live amongst people of other faiths and Tribal systems is a perfect model for this time, and for any time to come, even if the world one day became united by a single global order.
+The guidance Muslims have to live amongst people of other faiths and tribal systems is a perfect model for this time, and for any time to come, even if the world one day became united by a single global order.

 Unfortunately, most of our organizations and institutions are designed only to serve our own domestic and consumer needs.
 But being ethno-centric and colloquial in our attitude and behavior inhibits our potential contribution to world-civility as a whole, and does not conform to the universal requirements of our precious faith:

 And thus have We made you a Middle Nation that you may be witnesses over mankind.
+(The Qur’an, 2:143)

 The Prophet, peace be upon him, was the last messenger sent to all mankind and he helped everyone, he did not restrict charity and words of guidance only to Muslims.
-The name of the Religion itself does not refer to a person, place or tribe, it is a state of being open to everyone, it literally means the process by which a person ‘enters into peace and security’.
+The name of the religion itself does not refer to a person, place or tribe, it is a state of being open to everyone, it literally means the process by which a person ‘enters into peace and security’.

 We are living in a time where perhaps our main task is not to compete in consuming more goods and building concrete tower blocks, but to do as the first guided community did, to invite others to the knowledge we have.
 We should be more intelligent, strong in faith and of good morality, looking to improve the condition of humanity first and foremost with the greatest gift we have been given.
 Education therefore is probably the most powerful single instrument of change that we own and need to employ.